netdata/kernel-collector/kernel/README.md

 ### Makefile

 The Makefile uses some commands to define variables, but there is a peculiarity.
-You need to change the `KERNEL_SOURCE` variable manually depending of your distribution.
+You need to change the `KERNELSOURCE` variable manually depending of your distribution.

 ### Source Code